We’ll start with the easiest of the three facets: attending events.

 You may well be wondering what on earth you could speak about.
 I’m strongly of the opinion that if you’re working in a professional way - evaluating your services and modifying them in the hopes of improving them, you’ve probably got something to speak to others about.
 Nevermind the fact that you may have done research (for an MA or other reasons), or that you may work in a library or with a collection that are interesting in their own rights.

 There are conferences and events on every conceivable subject.
 Some of them invite speakers based on proposed topics, and who the organisers know in the field.
 Others invite applications from anyone who’s interested.
 Some informal events will accept talks from all comers - a great way to ease yourself in gently!
 Keep your eyes peeled on mailing lists, Twitter and in publications, to see what’s what.
-I can’t do better in giving advice on writing proposals than these two posts from Ned Potter and Bronagh:
+I can’t do better in giving advice on writing proposals than this post from Ned Potter:

 There are whole courses out there on public speaking and how to present to an audience, and this post would go on forever if I were to list lots of good advice here.
 Remember that your audience is there because they want to hear something interesting, not because they want to rubbish the speaker, and you’re more than half-way to success.
 Then read these two perspectives on how to present, and you’ll see that there’s no ‘right’ way to do it, and you can go with whatever suits you: